– the devil is in the details

 As I started to explain to my team why our line of credit offer was “soooo much better,” I embarrassingly found myself talking in circles and thinking, in the words of Albert Einstein, “If you can’t explain it simply, you don’t understand it well enough.”
 And, if I couldn’t understand, how could my customer?
-So, I went back to the drawing board to once-and-for-all devise the simple explanation of what I knew to be true.
+So, I went back to the drawing board to devise once-and-for-all the simple explanation of what I knew to be true.

-How are funds deployed?
+How are the funds deployed?

 Let’s assume that at any given time, your business needs between $25K and $50K of working capital to fund operations.
 You have two options:

 Option 1: $50,000 MCA @ 1.14 buy rate for ~6 months repaying $57,000

 Option 2: $50,000 LoC @ 24% APR and a 1% fee per draw

 At first glance, Option 1 looks great.
 Perhaps you mistake the 1.14 buy rate for a 14% interest rate (it’s actually 53% APR in this example), or you think $7K isn’t so bad.
 Plus, it’s easy – one fixed payment every business day until you pay in full.
 However, because the MCA loan repays daily, the average principal balance – or the average funds available – during the life of the loan is only $21,500.